 FAC has always been committed to an inclusive and diverse culture.
-Our mission to change the world for children with autism can only be done when we celebrate our differences and live by our value of a level playing field for all.
+Our mission to change the world for children with autism can only be done when we celebrate our differences about race and live by our value of a level playing field for all.

 We believe that it is important to provide families with resources to learn about and help teach children about racism, equality, kindness, and love.
 All of these are important to building a culture and world of inclusion.

 In this post, you will find helpful resources in the form of age-by-age guides, educational videos, and children’s books, that can help you and your family learn more.

 Pediatrician and child health advocate Jacqueline Dougé, M.D., co-wrote this American Academy of Pediatrics article explaining that early conversations can be beneficial.
 She explained that parents and caregivers can have conversations with their kids as early as preschool because “children can internalize racial bias between the ages of 2 and 4.”
 The two below articles are age-appropriate guides that can help you speak with your child.

 - This Parents.com article explains how families can start a dialogue with their kids about fairness.
 The article quotes clinical psychologist Allison Briscoe-Smith, Ph.D., who explains that “little kids are very attuned to what’s fair and not fair.
 That’s a strong basis for discussing injustice.”
 Each section breaks down how parents can help children of different age groups understand and process what racism is.